claytonmcfarland/practice-form/README.md

 # Assignment

-Add an ID to objects to make searching easier
+Add an ID to objects to make searching easier,
-Add a car form and table to display it create a module for the dialogs move add, edit, and delete to a service reoganize the project with better names
+Add a car form and table to display it, create a module for the dialogs, move add, edit, and delete to a service, reoganize the project with better names,

 # PracticeForm